CHAD: Combinatory Homomorphic Automatic Differentiation: Pairing Primals with (Co)Tangents, Categorically

-where we write $Df$ for the semantic derivative of $f$ and $\transpose{(-)}$ for the matrix transpose (see \S \ref{sec:semantics}).
+where we write $Df$ for the semantic derivative of $f$ and $\transpose{(-)}$ for the matrix transpose (see \S\ref{sec:semantics}).

 \begin{lemma} These definitions extend uniquely to define Cartesian closed functors \end{lemma} \begin{proof} This follows from the universal property of $\Syn$ (Prop. \ref{prop:universal-property-syn}) once we verify that $(\sem{\op}, (\sem{\op}, \sem{D\op}))$ and $(\sem{\op}, (\sem{\op}, \sem{\transpose{D\op}}))$ respect the logical relations $P^f$ and $P^r$, respectively.
-This respecting of relations follows immediately from the chain rule for multivariate differentiation, as long as we have implemented our derivatives correctly for the basic operations~$\op$, in the sense that
+This preservation of the relations follows immediately from the chain rule for multivariate differentiation, provided we have implemented our derivatives correctly for the basic operations~$\op$, in the sense that

-Writing $\reals^{n_1,...,n_k}\!\defeq\! \reals^{n_1}\t*...\t*\reals^{n_k}$ and $\RR^{n_1,...,n_k}\!\defeq\! \RR^{n_1}\times..\times \RR^{n_k}$, we compute
+Writing $\reals^{n_1,...,n_k}\!\defeq\! \reals^{n_1}\t*\cdots\t*\reals^{n_k}$ and $\RR^{n_1,...,n_k}\!\defeq\! \RR^{n_1}\times\cdots\times \RR^{n_k}$, we compute

 since derivatives of tuple-valued functions are computed component-wise.
 (In fact, the corresponding facts hold more generally for any first-order type, as an iterated product of $\reals^n$.)
 Suppose that $(f,(g,h))\in P^f_{\reals^{n_1,...,n_k}}$, i.e. $f$ is \smooth{}, $g=f$ and $h=Df$.
 Then, using the chain rule in the last step, we have